404Wolf/csds340-case-study-1/report.typ

 When we identify new "important" words that were not in our original data, we would end up adding new columns and median-imputing a median of a very small number of points, which would then be implying that that the in-feature variance would be very low, and it would on its own be a useless additional feature until we receive sufficient additional documents.

 == New Algorithms

+Our current random forest with pre-processing might work for a customized spam classifier, but the fundamental issue is that we would have to retrain it every time.

 === Embeddings w/K-Nearest-Neighbor